YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Whether it’s intentional or not, we humans are often our own worst enemies.

-I can’t explain to you why we do these things which will cause problems for us, but we do.
+I can’t explain to you why we do these things that will cause us problems, but we do.

 Unfortunately, it has nothing to do with age.